Security-Onion-Solutions/securityonion-docs/local-rules.rst

 Adding Local Rules
 ==================

 -  You can add rules in the ``/opt/so/saltstack/local/salt/idstools/localrules/`` directory on your manager.
+If you have existing rules files, you can copy them to this directory.
+Otherwise, just create a new file in this directory.

 -  Let's add a simple rule that's really just a copy of the traditional ``id check returned root`` rule: